jasinmachkour/tlars/README.md

 # tlars
-**Title**: The Terminating-LARS (T-LARS) algorithm for high-dimensional early-terminated forward variable selection
+**Title**: The T-LARS Algorithm: Early-Terminated Forward Variable Selection

 **Description**: It computes the solution path of the Terminating-LARS (T-LARS) algorithm.
 The T-LARS algorithm appends dummy predictors to the original predictor matrix and terminates the forward-selection process after a pre-defined number of dummy variables has been selected.